aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-bgk-ccamp-merged-wdm-tunnel.md

    -  other optical attributes

-Each path can be a tunnel (only defined by the source and destination node) or a network tunnel (additionally needs source and destination transponders).
+Each path can be a segment path (only defined by the source and destination nodes or link termination points) or an end-to-end path (additionally needs source and destination transponders).
 Therefore, all the attributes are optional to support both situations.

 This is achieved by combining the traffic engineering tunnel attributes